Gustav Vasa Bible

 The Gustav Vasa Bible (Gustav Vasas bibel) is the common name of the Swedish Bible translation published in 1540–41.
-The full title is as appears on the right: Biblia / Thet är / All then Helgha Scrifft / på Swensko.
-The translation into English reads: "The Bible / That is / All the Holy Scripture / In Swedish".
+It was a translation of Martin Luther's German Bible.
+The full title is as shown in the image: Biblia / Thet är / All then Helgha Scrifft / på Swensko.
+Translated into English: "The Bible / That is / All the Holy Scripture / in Swedish".

 The men behind the translation were Laurentius Andreae and the Petri brothers Olaus and Laurentius.
 Of them, Archbishop Laurentius is regarded as the main contributor.
-However, had the work not been commissioned by the Swedish King Gustav Vasa, who had in effect broken with the Pope in Rome in the 1520s, the work would not have been possible.

-The Bible follows the German translation by Martin Luther from 1526 closely, not only in language, but in the fonts used and the typography as a whole.
-The Danish version, printed a few years earlier, also did this.